Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Rest Parameters

-Instead, we can use the spread operator (...) followed by the name of the parameter we want to use.
-Inside the function, the parameter is an array, so we can simply call its .join() method to concatenate the strings it contains, passing an empty string as argument (otherwise it defaults to concatenate strings adding a comma between them):
+Instead, we can use the rest parameter syntax (...) followed by the name of the parameter we want to use.
+Inside the function, the parameter is an array, so we can simply call its .join() method to concatenate the strings it contains, passing an empty string as the separator (otherwise it defaults to concatenating strings with a comma between them):

 const join = (...strings) => {